hmchen47/DataScience/AppliedDS-UMich/3-AML/02-Supervised1.md

     d.
 Classify a voice recording as an authorized user or not an authorized user.

     Ans: a, xabc
+    Normally, multi stands for >=3.
+For two labels, it's called binary classification in most situations.

 Q4.
 Looking at the plot below which shows accuracy scores for different values of a regularization parameter lambda, what value of lambda is the best choice for generalization?